 The PhD students in the CMIV research school meet once a month to discuss what’s going on at CMIV and if there is any new opportunities or courses coming up.
 After the meeting there is a seminar where the PhD students present their projects to each other and to senior researchers.
 At the annual CMIV conference the students present their projects at a poster session.
 This is a great opportunity to really discuss and receive feedback from the senior researchers and other PhD students.
 The conferences often include a workshop or lecture directed at the research school.
-Once every semester there is also a PhD student day with a workshop or study visit.
+Once a year there is also a PhD student day with a workshop or study visit.

 A sit down with two PhD students at CMIV Research School